Anant1273/Simon-Game/README.md

 ## Features
 - **Color Buttons**: Interactive buttons that light up in a sequence.
 - **Sound Effects**: Clicks produce sounds to enhance gameplay.
-- **Score Tracking**: Keeps track of your current score and game status.
+- **Score Tracking**: Keeps track of your current score and games status.
 - **Responsive Design**: Optimized for various screen sizes.

 ## Technical Details